azael1412/xlevel-landing-page/README.md

 - **Vite** for fast development environment
 - **Tailwind CSS v4** for styling

+## Design Reference

+The design for this landing page was inspired by a [Figma design](https://www.figma.com/design/1fbwqtuKWv1PCD34wgys4c/Fitness-%26-Health-landign-page-(Community)?node-id=1-29).

 ## How to Run Locally

 Follow these steps to run the project on your local machine: